Progress Chef: Features

 The user writes "recipes" that describe how Chef manages server applications and utilities (such as Apache HTTP Server, MySQL, or Hadoop) and how they are to be configured.
 These recipes (which can be grouped together as a "cookbook" for easier management) describe a series of resources that should be in a particular state: packages that should be installed, services that should be running, or files that should be written.
 These various resources can be configured to specific versions of software to run and can ensure that software is installed in the correct order based on dependencies.
 Chef makes sure each resource is properly configured and corrects any resources that are not in the desired state.

 Chef can run in client/server mode, or in a standalone configuration named "chef-solo".
 In client/server mode, the Chef client sends various attributes about the node to the Chef server.
 The server uses Elasticsearch to index these attributes and provides an API for clients to query this information.
 Chef recipes can query these attributes and use the resulting data to help configure the node.

 Traditionally, Chef was used to manage Linux but later versions add support for Microsoft Windows.

 It is one of the major configuration management systems on Linux, along with CFEngine, Ansible and Puppet.
-More than a configuration management tool, Chef, along with Puppet and Ansible, is one of the industry's most notable Infrastructure as Code (IAC) tools.
+Along with Puppet and Ansible, it is a notable Infrastructure as Code (IAC) tool.